 Chateau Beychevelle has one of the richest histories in the Médoc, its roots can be traced back to the 14th Century when a feudal castle belonging to the Foix family occupied the site.
 Chateau Beychevelle’s reputation began to flourish under the innovative and respected Pierre-François Guestier, leading to Fifth Growth status in 1855 despite never being mentioned in any of the previous unofficial classifications of Bordeaux.
 The estate was then sold to the French pension fund, GMF in the 1980s who proceeded to sell 40% to a Japanese group.
 It was under this corporate ownership that much needed investment was made in the Estate and the wines of Beychevelle began to return to the glory years last seen in the 19th Century.

-The finest Beychevelle since the 2003 and probably since the 1982, this 2009 is opaque purple in colour, with a beautiful, floral nose intermixed with black currant fruit, liquorice, cedar wood and Christmas fruitcake.
-Full-bodied yet still elegant and pure, this wine has velvety tannins, a broad, savoury mouthfeel, and a very long finish.
-There is plenty of tannin behind the extravagant fruit, glycerin and texture of this wine, but it is largely concealed.
+The finest Beychevelle since the 2003 and probably since the 1982, this 2009 is opaque purple in colour, with a beautiful, floral nose intermixed with black currant fruit, liquorice and cedar wood.
+Full-bodied yet still elegant with velvety tannins, a broad, savoury mouthfeel, and a very long finish.
+The powerful tannin complement the extravagant fruit, glycerin and texture of this wine, but it is largely concealed.

 Great with lamb, aged hard cheese or poultry and vegetables.

 This wine has a great potential of ageing.
 Drink in the next 5-10 years.